MikeHopley/ftl-ships-strategy/index.md

 * Spend your first 20 scrap on shields-3
 * Spend your next 30 scrap on shields-4
-* Then save up for a weapon, or other offence
+* Then save for a weapon, or other offence

 Shields-3 provides a damage buffer, so your shield will not go down from (say) a Leto.
 Bad luck if it’s an Artemis instead, but at least your shield comes back sooner.
 Most of the time, you can get away without this; but it only takes one nasty fight where you lose 20 hull to make you appreciate the value of shields-3.

 Don’t wait on power before buying shields-4.
 Having two shields makes you vastly safer in sectors 1 and 2: many enemies will be unable to hurt you at all.
 Power can come much later; save for a weapon first.

-This strategy has a downside: it may stop you buying something useful in a sector 1 store, such as a great weapon.
+This strategy has a downside: it may stop you buying something useful in a sector 1 store, such as a weapon.
 Sector 2 could have an awful layout that prevents you from finding any stores, or all the stores might sell only crew and augments.

-For that reason, it’s sometimes worth delaying your shield upgrades slightly.
+For that reason, it’s sometimes worth delaying your shield upgrades briefly.
 There are two possibilities:

 * Get shields-3 immediately, but delay shields-4
 * Delay both

 You can also choose how long you delay them.
 You could delay just a few jumps, because you are circling around a store in the middle of the sector.
-Or you could be very greedy, and wait for a store at the end of sector 1 or early sector 2.
+Or you could wait for a store at the end of sector 1 or early sector 2.

-In my view, it’s usually not worth delaying shields more than a few jumps, and even then only in favourable circumstances.
-In many cases it would be best not to delay shields at all.
+## What factors influence this decision?

-The balance of risk varies by the ship.
+The biggest factor is what ship you are playing.
 Some ships have safer starts.
 Some ships are more desperate for additional offence.
 Some ships have more stuff to sell at a store.
-As an overview, here’s what I currently think:
+These concerns often compete with each other.

-* 15 ships should immediately buy shields-3 then shields-4
+When a ship starts with strong defence or offence, delaying shield upgrades is less risky.
+For example, Zoltan C is a lot safer because it starts with a Zoltan Shield and fast offence.
+Kestrel A and Rock A are a little safer, because they start with two-point weapons buffers for the Artemis.
+Federation C is not at all safe.

-* 7 ships should **consider** delaying shield upgrades
+When a ship urgently needs extra offence, delaying shield upgrades is more worthwhile.
+Rock A needs to solve its missile problem fast.

-* 1 ship should **definitely** delay shield upgrades (Zoltan A)
+When a ship has more stuff to sell, visiting early stores is more worthwhile and does not delay your shields as much.
+Rock A need only float 18 scrap to afford even a teleporter, but Kestrel A would need to float 80 for hacking or a full choice of weapons.

-* 5 ships work differently (Stealth Cruisers, Zoltan B, Mantis B)
+Beware greed.
+If you’re only in the market for top-tier weapons, it’s probably incorrect to delay shield upgrades.
+A good question to ask yourself might be, “if an early store had a Chain Laser, would I buy it?”

 ## Other strategies